replicaJunction/replicaJunction.github.io/_posts/2017-07-17-converting-json-to-hashtable.md

 3. Native cmdlets
 4. Binaries (anything in the PATH variable)

-Because of this, we can create a custom function and name it `ConvertTo-Json`, and it will magically be used by default anywhere we call `ConvertTo-Json` in that PowerShell session.
+Because of this, we can create a custom function and name it `ConvertFrom-Json`, and it will take precedence over the native cmdlet (a function takes precedence over a cmdlet).
+This is the same reason typing `dir` in PowerShell resolves to an alias to `Get-ChildItem` before it resolves to `dir.exe` - an alias takes precedence over a binary.
+This means when we load a custom function called `ConvertFrom-Json`, it will magically be used by default anywhere we call `ConvertFrom-Json` in that PowerShell session.

 You can create a wrapper function yourself line-by-line if you'd like, but I found Jeff Hicks' [Copy-Command function](https://www.petri.com/making-powershell-command) gave me a pretty good starting point:

 {% highlight powershell %}
-    PS> Copy-Command -Command 'ConvertFrom-Json' -UseForwardHelp -IncludeDynamic | Out-File C:\PowerShell\Scripts\ConvertFrom-Json.ps1 -Force
+    PS> Copy-Command -Command 'ConvertFrom-Json' -UseForwardHelp -IncludeDynamic | Out-File C:\PowerShell\Scripts\ConvertFrom-Json.ps1
 {% endhighlight %}

+The `-UseForwardHelp` switch generates some metadata that points `Get-Help ConvertFrom-Json` to the cmdlet itself, rather than our function.
+This means we don't need to mess with comment-based help here.
+(We don't have help for the new parameter, `-As`, but that's what this article is for, right?)

+The `-IncludeDynamic` switch causes the `Copy-Command` function to copy any dynamic parameter blocks from the cmdlet to our new wrapper function.
+As it turns out, this doesn't matter in this case, but it doesn't hurt - and it's helpful if the cmdlet you wrap does include dynamic parameters.

 # The Code

-Here's the full code for my custom wrapper function around `ConvertTo-Json`:
+Here's the full code for my custom wrapper function around `ConvertFrom-Json`:

 {% highlight powershell %}
     function ConvertFrom-Json {